Ticketmaster partners with Tickets for Good to provide free tickets to non-profit workers - Music Business Worldwide

 The partnership aims to reward those who dedicate themselves to serving their communities, including National Health Service (NHS) workers, charity workers, volunteers, and people affected by the cost of living crisis, the companies said in a press release.
 This crisis has led to a substantial increase in the cost of essential goods and services, making it more difficult for many households to afford basic needs.

 Tickets for Good, founded in 2019 in Sheffield, England, offers affordable or even free tickets to live events for individuals in need.
-In partnership with event organizers, the company provides tickets for less than GBP £5 in the UK endless than USD $5 in the US.
+In partnership with event organizers, the company provides free tickets with booking fees of less than GBP £5 in the UK and less than USD $5 in the US.

 TfG says its user base has now reached 350,000.
 Since its inception, the company has facilitated the distribution of over 750,000 tickets, and has gained support through partnerships with prominent figures like Robbie Williams and Yungblud.